Necroz07/Sigma-Phonk-Edit-Generator/README.md

 ## Purpose

-The purpose of this hackathon was to learn a new library and see how I can implement real-time video libraries creatively and have them react to human input.
+The purpose of this project was to learn a new library and see how I can implement real-time video libraries creatively and have them react to human input.

 - Real-time computer vision pipelines
 - Expression-based interactive systems